-Elsie's Top 10 tips for the Thanksgiving Table
+Elsie's Top 10 tips for the Holiday Table

 - Get your flowers the day before and make sure you have plenty of votives in your pantry.
 Those are the things that always surprise you at the last minute.